Support attention with sensory circuits

 Further information

-Read these articles for more ideas on activities that can be incorporated into a sensory circuit:
+Other articles on the GriffinOT website which include activities that can be incorporated into a sensory circuit:

 Other Articles You Might Be Interested In